promised-ai/lace/README.md

 - [X] draw(row, col, n) method for oracle that simulates from a place in the table
 - [X] Fix alpha prior so tables don't get crazy complex and take forever to run
-- [ ] Engine saves states once their finished
+- [ ] Engine saves states once they're finished
     - [ ] Would be nice if we could send a kill signal, which would cause a stop and save after the current iteration is complete
 - [ ] Logger messages from `engine.run`